Button Menu

 • Federal Supplemental Educational Grant (SEOG)

-If excess federal funds remain after the University has repaid federal programs, the remaining funds must be repaid by the student to specific federal programs in the same order listed above.
+If excess federal funds remain after the university has repaid federal programs, the remaining funds must be repaid by the student to specific federal programs in the same order listed above.
 However, in case loan funds are to be returned, the student (or the student's parent for a PLUS Loan) repay the lender in accordance with terms of the promissory note.
 That is, the student makes scheduled payments to the lender over the agreed upon time period, usually 10 years or a minimum $50 monthly payment.

 If the student is responsible for returning grant funds, the full amount does not have to be returned.
 The law requires repayment of 50 percent of excess grant assistance by the student and the student must agree to repay the excess grant assistance within one year after receiving notification of the obligation.
-Repayment is made by the student to the University who will repay the appropriate federal program.
+Repayment is made by the student to the university who will repay the appropriate federal program.
 The student is ineligible to receive additional federal assistance if repayment has not been made within the year.

 If the student receives less federal student aid than the amount earned, the school must offer a disbursement of the earned aid that was not received.
 In other words, if all requirements for eligibility of a federal loan or grant program had been met but the aid had not yet disbursed at the time of the student’s withdrawal, the student may be eligible for a disbursement of federal aid after withdrawal.
-Any Federal Pell grant funds that were earned, but not yet applied to the student’s account may be applied to the student’s tuition charges without written authorization from the student.
+This is known as a post-withdrawal disbursement.